STEP Application Protocols

-A list of the STEP Application Protocols (AP) as of June 2004 is given in Fig.2.
-The ability to support many protocols within one framework is one of the key strengths of STEP.
-All the protocols are all built on the same set of Integrate Resources (IR's) so they all use the same definitions for the same information.
-For example, AP-203 and AP-214 use the same definitions for three dimensional geometry, assembly data and basic product information.
-Therefore CAD vendors can support both with one piece of code.
+The list below shows the STEP Application Protocols (APs), which are all built on the same set of Integrate Resources (IRs) so they all use the same definitions for the same information.
+For example, AP203, AP214, AP238, and AP242 use the same definitions for three dimensional geometry, assembly data and basic product information.

-Each Application Protocol includes a scope describing its purpose, an activity diagram describing the functions that an engineer needs to perform within that scope, and an Application Requirement Model describing the information requirements of those activities.
+Each AP has a scope that describes its purpose, an activity diagram describing the functions that an engineer needs to perform within that scope, and an Application Requirement Model describing the information requirements of those activities.
 These information requirements are then mapped into the common set of Integrated Resources and the result is a data exchange standard for the activities within the scope.

-The ultimate goal is for STEP to cover the entire life cycle, from conceptual design to final disposal, for all kinds of products.
-However, it will be a number of years before this goal is reached.
-The most tangible advantage of STEP to users today is the ability to exchange design data as solid models and assemblies of solid models.
-Other data exchange standards, such as the newer versions of IGES, also support the exchange of solid models, but less well.
+The ultimate goal is to cover the entire life cycle, from conceptual design to final disposal, for all kinds of products.
+However, the most tangible use of STEP today is the ability to exchange design data as solid models and assemblies of solid models.

 STEP led the way with three dimensional data exchange by organizing an implementation forum for the CAD vendors so that they could continually improve the quality of the solid model data exchanges.
 The history of this success is relatively interesting because it show that the initial reluctance of vendors to implement user-defined standards can be overcome with enough perseverance.